-We left the Mt Tremper station and started our trip on the Catskill Mountain Railroad Esopus Scenic Train.
+We left Mt.
+Tremper station and started our trip on the Catskill Mountain Railroad Esopus Scenic Train.

 The railroad's sign out along US Highway 28.

-The train is getting ready to cross US Highway 28.
+The train was getting ready to cross US Highway 28.

-Our flagman stops the traffic on the eastbound lanes.
+Our flagman stopped the traffic on the eastbound lanes.
 No working crossing arm extends across the eastbound lanes but the westbound protection works fine.

 US Highway 28 is left behind the train.